ufownl/lua-resty-mcp/README.md

     redis = {
       host = "127.0.0.1",  -- Host of the Redis server
       port = 6379,  -- Port of the Redis server
-      db = 0,  -- Index of the Redis logical database -- Options for Redis connections
+      password = "foobared",  -- Password of the Redis server db = 0,  -- Index of the Redis logical database -- Options for Redis connections
       options = {